Neptunian desert

-Neptune-sized planets should be easier to find in short-period orbits, and many sufficiently massive planets have been discovered with longer orbits from surveys such as CoRoT and Kepler.
+Neptune-sized planets should be easier to find in short-period orbits as the radial velocity and transit methods—two common exoplanet detection methods—detect short-period planets more readily.
+However, of the many short-period planets found by survey telescopes like CoRoT and Kepler, few are Neptune-sized; many are significantly smaller or larger than Neptune.
 The physical mechanisms that result in the observed Neptunian desert are currently unknown, but have been suggested to be due to a different formation mechanism for short-period super-Earth and Jovian exoplanets, similar to the reasons for the brown-dwarf desert.